ARTS-Laboratory/LabVIEW-code-for-Recording-Optris-Xi-videos/software/Record/README.md

 ## Usage

 1. Open `thermalCamera.vi`.
-2. Verify that the server path points to `imagerServer.py`.
-3. Run the VI.
+2. Run the VI.
-4. Wait for the terminal to indicate that camera calibration has completed and temperature measurements are reliable.
+3. Wait for the terminal to indicate that camera calibration has completed and temperature measurements are reliable.
-5. Click **Connect Client**.
-6. Press **Record** to begin recording thermal data.
+4. Press **Record** to begin recording thermal data.

 ## Recording Format